ATTENTION: This article is currently under review by the UniFi team.

 - Related Articles

-UniFi introduced Wireless Uplink to help make wireless deployments more flexible and convenient for network administrators.
-Wireless Uplink allows an access point with a wired data connection to act as a Base Station (Uplink AP) for up to four other access points on 5GHz (or 2.4GHz for some legacy APs)- which can extend Wi-Fi coverage to inaccessible areas, as well as pull down any configuration and settings changes from the controller via the upstream AP.
+Wireless Uplink allows an access point with a wired data connection to act as a Base Station (Uplink AP) for up to four other access points on 5GHz (or 2.4GHz for some legacy APs), which can extend Wi-Fi coverage to inaccessible areas, as well as pull down any configuration and settings changes from the UniFi Network Controller via the upstream AP.

 To understand how the wireless uplink feature can be used, it's important to know the terms used in UniFi/this article: